COGS121/InstagramAppExample/README.md

-boilerplate
+Instagram Example
 ===========

+Discussion 1:

-Boilerplate for COGS 121
+Instagram example for COGS 121
+Every commit will provide a step by step introduction to creating a web application overview.